FullBowody/Engine/README.md

 Next, to copy the OpenCV binaries into the addon's folder, run the `setBins.bat` script on Windows (or `setBins.sh` on Linux)

+## License
+This project is licensed under the GNU GPL-3.0 License - see the [LICENSE](LICENSE) file for details

 ---
 Author : [FurWaz](https://github.com/furwaz)